nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/kafka.md

 [Nuxeo Stream]({{page page='nuxeo-stream'}}) requires [Kafka](https://kafka.apache.org/) to run in a distributed way.
 Kafka acts as a message broker and enables reliable distributed processing by handling failover between nodes.

-{{#> callout type='warning' }}Without Kafka, Nuxeo Stream relies on local storage using Chronicle Queue with the following limitations:
+{{#> callout type='warning' }}
+Without Kafka, Nuxeo Stream relies on local storage using Chronicle Queue with the following limitations:
 - the processing is **not distributed** among Nuxeo nodes, the processing happens on the node it is submitted
 - there is no cluster-wide metrics to follow processing progress
 - losing the local storage that contains the Chronicle Queue files means losing running or scheduled processing